 LaRae Quy was an FBI undercover and counterintelligence agent for 24 years.
 She exposed foreign spies and recruited them to work for the U.S. government.
 As an FBI agent, she developed the mental toughness to survive in environments of risk, uncertainty, and deception.
-LaRae is the author of “Secrets of a Strong Mind” and “Mental Toughness for Women Leaders: 52 Tips To Recognize and Utilize Your Greatest Strengths.”
-If you’d like to find out if you are mentally tough, get her free 45-question Mental Toughness Assessment.
-Follow her on Twitter.
+Get Quy's new book, “Secrets of a Strong Mind (second edition): How To Build Inner Strength To Overcome Life’s Obstacles" as well as “Mental Toughness for Women Leaders: 52 Tips To Recognize and Utilize Your Greatest Strengths."
+Follow her on Twitter, Facebook, Instagram and LinkedIn.

 Resilience isn't limited to just some people.
 You just have to work at developing this quality so you can make the most of difficult times.

 Hard times beset us all, but it's in those moments that we can become resilient.
 And that's something to be grateful for.